nullivex/ah-wiki/core/Tasks.md

 To work these tasks, you need to run actionHero with at least one worker.
 Workers are defined by the queues they are to work within `config.js`.
 Workers run in-line with the rest of your server and process jobs.

-If you are enquing delayed or periodic tasks, you also need to enable the scheduler.
+If you are enqueuing delayed or periodic tasks, you also need to enable the scheduler.
 This is a part of actionHero that will periodically check the delayed queues for jobs that are ready to work now, and pass them to the normal queues.

 If I wanted to run 2 workers and a scheduler to run the jobs enqueued in the default queues above, I would do the following: